smclaughlan/sketchcircle/README.md

 The front-end of SketchCircle uses JavaScript, React, Redux, and MaterialUI.

 ### React
 SketchCircle uses React to create a smooth user experience.
-Navigating the site is much quicker than if vanilla JavaScript had been used.
+Navigating the site is much quicker than if vanilla JavaScript had been used, for example.

 ### Redux
 Redux is used to store the site's data on the front-end.
 While Redux was not strictly necessary for SketchCircle, I chose to use it so that I could learn more about it and spend more time using it.